 Making sure your cat is fed a species-appropriate diet is the first step to a happy and healthy cat.
 Feed your cat a high-quality dry, raw, or canned food diet that is complete & balanced, and intended to be fed to your little four-legged carnivore.

-On that same note, be sure to provide your cat several sources of water.
+On that same note, be sure to provide your cat with several sources of water.
 Because they have a long history of being desert animals, most cats never drink enough water.
 Bringing a pet fountain into your home will help encourage your kitty to drink more water and avoid problems with her kidneys and liver.

-One of the most important things you can do for your cat is get him microchipped and update the information every single year!
+One of the most important things you can do for your cat is get them microchipped and update the information every single year!
 7.6 million companion animals enter animal shelters every year and of those, 1.7 million cats are euthanized.

 Only a tiny percentage of animals that enter shelters as strays are returned to their owners.
 Of those, fewer than 100,000 are cats.
 The euthanization rate for cats is much higher because they have such a difficult time adjusting to a loud kennel where they are often surrounded by large dogs who bark or other frightened cats who are hissing and fearful.